MithileshGungah/Data-Science-Portfolio/README.md

 Across my projects I prioritise:

-- Rigorous model evaluation and validation
+- Reproducible and transparent analytical workflows to ensure analyses can be reliably replicated, audited, and extended.
-- Clear data visualisation to reveal underlying patterns and trends
+- Clear data visualisation to reveal underlying patterns and trends during exploratory analysis.
-- Careful interpretation of model behaviour and analytical results
+- Rigorous model evaluation and validation using appropriate validation strategies and performance metrics.
-- Reproducible and transparent analytical workflows
+- Careful interpretation of model behaviour and analytical results to understand assumptions, limitations, and drivers of outcomes.
-- Translating technical findings into meaningful insights
+- Translating technical findings into meaningful insights that support informed decision-making.

 My portfolio highlights projects in machine learning, time series forecasting, and data-driven analysis using real-world datasets.